Creating Lists for Email Sends

 1. Locate the list you want to add the subscribers to in Aimbase.

-2. Select Upload File.
+2. Select 'Upload File'.

 3. Prepare your CSV with your list members or subscribers.

 Note the required fields below.
-Because you clicked Upload File form within the list you are adding to, you will not need the list code in your file.
+Because you clicked 'Upload File' form within the list you are adding to, you will not need the 'List Codes' in your file.

-Click Next.
+Click 'Next'.

 5. On the next page a preview of your data will be rendered on the screen.
 You'll notice that Aimbase will attempt to read your file and match your columns to fields within Aimbase.
 In blue you'll see an example of a column header that matched the Aimbase field name perfectly.
 In pink is an example of a column header that didn't match.
-Confirm that all of the automatic matches are how you want them to be, and select the correct Aimbase field name from the dropdowns for the rest.
+Confirm that all of the automatic matches are how you want them to be, and select the correct Aimbase field name from the top row dropdowns for the rest.

 Below is the completed mapping.
-If there is a column in your file that you don't want to import, leave the value in the dropdown as "Do not import".
-Click Next.
+If there is a column in your file that you don't want to import, leave the value in the dropdown as 'Do not import'.
+Click 'Next'.

 6. On the next page you'll see the rest of the fields within Aimbase that you could associate to each subscriber.
-The only other field on this page that should be required is the Communication Opt In field.
+The only other field on this page that should be required is the 'Communication Opt In' field.

-Unless you also know the Communication Opt In IP Address, Communication Opt In Date, and Communication Opt In Source for each subscriber on your list, choose No for the Communication Opt In field.
+Unless you also know the Communication Opt In IP Address, Communication Opt In Date, and Communication Opt In Source for each subscriber on your list, choose No for the 'Communication Opt In' field.

-Communication Opt In is required because it is used for Aimbase's email compliance logic.
+'Communication Opt In' is required because it is used for Aimbase's email compliance logic.
 When the list member is marked as communication opted in and the country code is anything other than US, the communication opt in date, source, and IP address must be provided for your list to be compliant with email regulations outside of the US.

-Because my list has a subscriber with a country code of GR, I'm choosing No for the Communication Opt In field.
-By choosing No, Aimbase will know to ignore my international subscriber, but will still send emails as usual to the subscribers with US country codes.
+Because my list has a subscriber with a country code of GR, I'm choosing 'No' for the Communication Opt In' field.
+By choosing 'No', Aimbase will know to ignore my international subscriber, but will still send emails as usual to the subscribers with US country codes.

-7. Click Import.
+7. Click 'Import'.

 Here you'll find that the list has completed the import process, and there are 4 subscribers in the list.

 By clicking into the list you'll see each subscriber from the CSV that was imported.
-Notice that the first subscriber on the list has a Bounce Status of Hard Bounce.
+Notice that the first subscriber on the list has a 'Bounce Status' of 'Hard Bounce'.
 This indicates that this subscriber already exists someplace within Aimbase, and the system recognizes that previous email sends to this address have not been delivered.

 This information is tracked system-wide for each email address, and Aimbase will cease sending to certain email addresses once it detects that it is no longer a good address.
 This is done in an effort to maintain your sender reputation and ensure that as many of your emails are delivered to good email addresses as possible.